gatsbyjs/gatsby/packages/create-gatsby/README.md

 It will ask you questions about what you're building, and set up a Gatsby project for you.

-_Note: this package is different from the Gatsby CLI, it is intended solely to create new sites.._
+_Note: this package is different from the Gatsby CLI, it is intended solely to create new sites._